Baked Rice Pudding Recipe

 Of course, you can!
 Although this recipe is crafted for baking, it can easily be tweaked for the stovetop.
 It won’t have the toasty brown top, but will still be creamy and delicious.

 Cook the rice and mix the ingredients as directed below.
 Then pour the contents into a saucepan and simmer over medium to medium-low heat, until the custard thickens to a gravy-like consistency.
-Stir as it simmers to keep the rice from boiling, so it doesn’t burn the bottom.
+Stir as it simmers to prevent the rice from boiling and burning the bottom.

 Yeah!
-You can use leftover cooked rice, and it’s a total time saver.
+You can use leftover cooked rice, or cooked vacuum-sealed rice, and it’s a total time saver.
 Just make sure that it’s not seasoned.

 Video